AWS Certification – Analytics Services – Cheat Sheet

 Kinesis Data Streams – KDS

-• enables real-time processing of streaming data at massive scale
+• enables real-time processing of streaming data at a massive scale

 • provides ordering of records per shard